sudhanshukumar-0624/June_intership-2026/Project03/README.md

 # 🌤️ Project 03 — WeatherWise Dashboard

 A beautiful, real-time weather dashboard called **WeatherWise** that fetches live weather data using the OpenWeatherMap API.
 Features city search, GPS-based auto-detection, AQI status, hourly/weekly forecasts, and a glassmorphism UI.
-Built with HTML, CSS, and JavaScript during a web development internship at UNLOX.
+Built with HTML, CSS, & JavaScript during a web development internship at UNLOX.

 ---